-Here's where you'll find more information and support for the Sing Harmonies iPhone app.
-Sing Harmonies is a fun harmonizing tool with which singers can learn to sing vocal harmony by soloing or muting any combination of voices while playing 4-part vocal arrangements of pop, rock, jazz, country and traditional songs.
+Here's where you'll find more information and support for the Sing Harmonies iPhone App.
+Sing Harmonies is a great harmonizing tool with which singers can learn to sing vocal harmony by soloing or muting any combination of voices while playing 4-part vocal arrangements of pop, rock, jazz, country and traditional songs.
 The app also works on iPad and iPod Touch.

-Sing Harmonies 2.0--to be released in the fall of 2014—includes three fully-produced songs: Lean On Me, Teach Your Children and Proud Mary.
+Sing Harmonies 2.0 is now available in the App Store--it includes three fully-produced songs: Lean On Me, Teach Your Children and Proud Mary.
 Many more songs can be added to the app via in-app purchase: the song list and song arrangement info are here.
-You can buy the app at the iTunes App Store for $1.49.
+You can buy the app at the iTunes App Store for $1.99.

 How to Use Sing HarmoniesThe singers are lined up left to right from the lowest to the highest voice (bass, tenor, alto, and soprano).
 Tap any singer to rotate through three volume settings: full, soft, and silent.

-Our FAQs page has answers to many of the questions you may have about using the app.
+Our FAQs page has answers to many of the questions you may have about using the app and singing harmonies.